RV House Sitter Tips

-You can also use $10 wifi power adapters to turn power sockets off and on so that lights around the home can make it look occupied when there’s no sitters available.
+You can also use $10 wifi power adapters to turn power sockets off and on so that lights around the home can make it look occupied when there are no sitters available.

 House Sitter Communities Online

-There are also communities online that offer ratings and reviews of house sitters who will often donate their time to check up on your home and pets in exchange for similar service or accomodations.
+There are also communities online that offer ratings and reviews of house sitters who will often donate their time to check up on your home and pets in exchange for similar services or accommodations.